Moussa Baradji

-Moussa Baradji (born 20 November 2000) is a French professional footballer who plays for English club Blackburn Rovers, on loan from Swiss club Yverdon-Sport, as a midfielder.
+Moussa Baradji (born 20 November 2000) is a French professional footballer who plays as a central midfielder for Blackburn Rovers.

 Career

+Early career

 Baradji started his career in France with ALJ Limay and FC Mantois.
 He signed for Italian club Team Altamura in October 2020, moving to Legnago Salus in August 2022.
 He signed with Swiss club Yverdon-Sport in July 2024.

+Blackburn Rovers

-He signed for English club Blackburn Rovers in August 2025, having originally failed a medical in July.
-Suffering from a pre-existing injury which delayed his transfer, he underwent surgery in September 2025, and was estimated to return to fitness in November.
+He signed on loan for English club Blackburn Rovers in August 2025, having originally failed a medical the previous month from a pre-existing injury Baradji underwent surgery in September 2025 and returned to fitness in November.

+He made his Blackburn debut on 21 November, coming on as a late substitute in a 2–1 league win away to Preston North End.
+Baradji scored his first goals for the club on 4 January 2026, scoring twice in a 2–2 draw with Charlton Athletic.

+On 19 May 2026, Blackburn Rovers announced that they had exercised their option to sign Baradji on a permanent basis, signing a long-term contract with the club.

 Personal life

 Born in France, Baradji is of Malian descent.